oapicf/endoflife.date-api-clients/clients/swift5/generated/docs/DefaultAPI.md

 import OpenAPIClient

-let product = "product_example" // String | Product URL as per the canonical URL on the endofife.date website let cycle = "cycle_example" // String | Release Cycle for which the details must be fetched
+let product = "product_example" // String | Product URL as per the canonical URL on the endofife.date website let cycle = "cycle_example" // String | Release Cycle for which the details must be fetched.
+Any slash character in the cycle name will be replaced with dashes.
+For example FreeBSD's releng/14.0 becomes releng-14.0.

 // Single cycle details DefaultAPI.getApiProductCycleJson(product: product, cycle: cycle) { (response, error) in